Asia stocks fall after Fed says more US rate hikes likely

 Wall Street’s benchmark S&P 500 index plunged 2.5% after the Fed raised its short-term lending rate by 0.75 percentage points, three times its usual margin, for a fourth time this year.

-Fed Chair Jerome Powell reinforced expectations of more rate hikes by saying “we have a ways to go.”
-He indicated the level that is high enough to bring down inflation looks higher than it did in September but gave no target.
+Fed Chair Jerome Powell reinforced expectations of more rate hikes, saying “we have a ways to go.”
+He said it would be “very premature” to consider pausing.

 “Recession risks are rising, but that is the price the Fed is prepared to pay to get inflation under control,” said James Knightley, Padhraic Garvey and Chris Turner of ING in a report.